microsoft/FluidFramework/packages/dds/tree/docs/main/detached-trees.md

 Consider the following example:

--   Local edit: Remove nodes A and B iff A and B exist.
+-   Local edit: Remove node B iff node A exist.
 -   Peer edit: Remove node A.

 If the peer edit is sequenced before the local edit,